GrapeCity/ComponentOne-MAUI-Samples/README.md

 # ComponentOne MAUI Samples

-This repository contains the samples for [ComponentOne MAUI Edition](https://www.grapecity.com/componentone/maui-ui-controls) - Preview.
+This repository contains the samples for [ComponentOne MAUI Edition](https://developer.mescius.com/componentone/maui-ui-controls) - Preview.
 These samples provide complete implementation details for the MAUI control features.

 The samples reference, but do not include, the control packages.
-The control packages can be downloaded from [nuget.org](https://www.nuget.org/packages?q=C1.Maui) or [grapecity.com/componentone](https://www.grapecity.com/componentone/download).
+The control packages can be downloaded from [nuget.org](https://www.nuget.org/packages?q=C1.Maui) or [developer.mescius.com/componentone](https://developer.mescius.com/componentone/download).

-## About ComponentOne MAUI Edition (Preview)
+## About ComponentOne MAUI Edition

 Showcase your data with FlexGrid, a complete and powerful datagrid UI control for MAUI.